kai-z99/RaytracingPlayground/README.md

   - The BVH is built with a median-split strategy along the longest axis of each AABB.
   - This approach delivers very fast build times (≈O(n log n)), but is less optimized for ray-tracing cost.
 A binned Surface Area Heuristic (SAH) pass will improve traversal performance further.
   - We traverse this tree structure on the GPU iteratively as opposed to recursively, as it maximizes register usage and minimizes branch divergence.
-- A technique called russian roulette is used to terminate rays that have low contribution early.
 - Importance Sampling
   - We must sample biased towards the GGX normal distribution for proper convergence when rendering metallic objects.
   - Heitz (2018) describes an algorithm that samples only visible normals.
 Both Heitz's algorithm and classic NDF importance sampling are implemented.